-In 2011 the committee lost Allen Hale, aka “Smokey the Clown”, a Fowlerville Firefighter, and one of the original people involved in beginning of this wonderful tradition.
+In 2011 the committee lost Allen Hale, aka “Smokey the Clown”, a Fowlerville Firefighter, and one of the original people involved in starting this wonderful tradition.
 Allen was much loved by all who knew him and is greatly missed.
 In 2021, the committee created The Community Patriot of the Year award, also known as The “Smokey” Hale Award, which is given out at the beginning of the 4th of July Parade.
 The first was awarded to Butch Ogden (2021) for his years of service to our community.